-- A positive school ethos by establishing a happy, safe, secure and well-maintained school environment. - Ensuring that no pupil will be discriminated against race, religion, culture or other individual need and ensuring the safety of all. - Regular and clear communication with parents about the role they are expected to play in the development of their child's behaviour at school. - Effective monitoring and review of therapeutic behaviours throughout the school. - Recording and monitoring incidents of a serious nature, taking steps to ensure that they do not re-occur. - Regular training on a whole school basis and for individuals both as part of the school's induction process and as part of an individual's training needs.
+- A positive school ethos by establishing a happy, safe, secure and well-maintained school environment. - Ensuring that no pupil will be discriminated against due to race, religion, culture or protected characteristics and ensuring the safety of all. - Regular and clear communication with parents about the role they are expected to play in the development of their child's behaviour at school. - Effective monitoring and review of behaviours throughout the school. - Ensuring that the recording (CPOMS) and monitoring of incidents of a serious nature take place in a timely manner, and discussing with staff what steps are being taken to ensure that they do not re-occur. - Regular training on a whole school basis and for individuals both as part of the school's induction process and as part of an individual's training needs.